kaiorosa1/100-days-of-code/log.md

 ### Day 76: April 12, 2019

 **Today's Progress**:  I've worked on some React challenges on FCC.
-I've learned about lifecycles and how to use css inline styles within react.
+I've learned about lifecycles and how to use css inline styles within React.
+Worked on Rodrigo's portfolio.

 **Thoughts**: Today's challenges were pretty chill.
 I'm realising that I can go through them faster but I like the pace that I'm going.
+It's funny that with experience you start to get this intuition and know where to look to find what you want.
+Today was my first experience with that with CSS.

-**Link(s) to work**: Commit on Github:
+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/1271cd1ec00aeec2cad67b95f4a3166340d89aad